dwyl/Javascript-the-Good-Parts-notes/Notes-on-Javascript-the-Good-Parts.md

 ####String.fromCharCode(_char..._)
 Produces a **new string** from a series of numbers.
 `var a = String.fromCharCode(67, 97, 116);    //a === 'Cat'`
+_NB.
+You're calling the prototype here, not replacing 'String' with your own variable._

 <a name="chapter9"/>